TNejk/Internal_car_leasing_system/README.md

 # Internal car leasing system
- Web application for companies, whitch need an internal leasing system for their cars
+ Web and mobile application for companies, whitch need an internal leasing system for their cars